 Category Archives: Speakers

-The North West Ceramics Foundation is pleased to announce their next Speakers Series on Sunday, April 6, 2025, at 1pm PST featuring Eliza Au.
+The North West Ceramics Foundation is pleased to announce their next Speakers Series presentation on Sunday, March 29, 2026, at 4pm PST featuring Australian artist Dr. Julie Bartholomew.
+Please note, in order to accommodate the time change between here and Australia, the presentation will take place later than usual.
+In eastern Australia, Julie’s talk will take place on Monday, March 30, at 9am AEST.
 The presentation is free and open to all.
 It will take place on Zoom, and registration is required.
 Please see here or below for information as how to register.

-Please join us for this exciting and important talk by Eliza Au.
-The talk will take place on Sunday, April 6, 2025 at 1pm PST.
-All are welcome, but registering is required.
+Please join us for this exciting and important talk by Dr. Julie Bartholomew.
+The talk will take place on Zoom, Sunday, March 29, 2026, at 4pm PST (Monday, March 30, at 9am AEST).
+All are welcome, but registration is required.
 To register, please see here.
 We look forward to seeing you there!

-For more on Eliza Au, please see her website here.
+For more on Dr. Bartholomew, please see her website here.

 To receive emails about upcoming events, please see here.